5 Flowering Drought-Tolerant Ground Cover Plants

 Adding yellow flowering plants is a great way to add a spot of sunshine to the garden, even on a cloudy day.
 The flowers of angelita daisy look like miniature suns with their yellow centers and rays.
 This clumping ground cover has dark green leaves that resemble grass.
 The flowers bloom from spring into early fall in zones 5 through 7 gardens.
 If you live in zone 8 or higher, this drought tolerant ground cover blooms all year long, with the heaviest blooms occurring in spring.

 Angelita daisy isn’t fussy and can grow in nutrient poor soils, but does appreciate well-drained soil.
 Plant in groups of 3 to 5 for greatest effect in full sun or light shade along pathways, around the base of your mailbox or in containers.
+Check out 5 attractive drought-tolerant shrubs for your garden.

 The silvery gray foliage of snow in summer provides great color contrast when used near plants with darker green leaves.
 White flowers appear in late spring on into early summer.
 This drought tolerant perennial is a favorite in gardeners who live in the cooler zones of 3 to 7.
 This attractive ground cover does best in full sun, but can handle some light shade.

 Snow in summer can be used in a rain garden, rock garden or even planted on slopes.
 Even when not in flower, the silvery foliage will continue to add beauty to your garden.
 This ground cover will spread rapidly, so be sure to plant at least 2 feet apart to allow them room to grow.
+Did you know you can use strawberries as a ground cover?

 The arrival of spring transforms the dark green, needlelike foliage of damiantia into golden yellow.
 Flowering occurs sporadically throughout the summer and into fall.
 Like many drought tolerant ground covers, damianita is not fussy and grows in poor soils without the need for supplemental fertilizer.